halfacandan/PoEUserScripts/README.md

 If you know what you are doing then you can use the links below to install the scripts...if not, read on:
 * [PoE All Ears Wiki Tracker](https://github.com/halfacandan/PoEUserScripts/raw/main/PoE_All_Ears_Wiki_Tracker.user.js) - Let's you track which objectives for the "All Ears" achievement have been completed on the [PoE Wiki "All Ears" page](https://pathofexile.gamepedia.com/All_Ears)
-* [PoE No Stone Unturned Wiki Tracker](https://github.com/halfacandan/PoEUserScripts/raw/main/PoE_No_Stone_Unturned_Wiki_Tracker.user.js) - Let's you track which objectives for the "No Stone Unturned Wiki" achievement have been completed on the [PoE Wiki "No Stone Unturned Wiki" page](https://pathofexile.gamepedia.com/No_Stone_Unturned)
+* [PoE No Stone Unturned Wiki Tracker](https://github.com/halfacandan/PoEUserScripts/raw/main/PoE_No_Stone_Unturned_Wiki_Tracker.user.js) - Let's you track which objectives for the "No Stone Unturned" achievement have been completed on the [PoE Wiki "No Stone Unturned" page](https://pathofexile.gamepedia.com/No_Stone_Unturned)

 ## Installation Instructions